Nikon Df vs Sony HX400V

 - More modern: Was introduced somewhat (3 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (15 points each).
+If the count of individual advantages (bullet points above) is taken as a guide, the HX400V comes out slightly ahead of the Df (16 : 15 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Nikon Df and the Sony HX400V place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.